CesarAguilar43/CesarAguilar43/README.md

 # About Me
 ### Hi 👋, I am Cesar Aguilar!

-I have two years in Software Development working with technologies as NodeJS and React as well as with Architecture REST/API and Graphql.
+I have three years in Software Development working with technologies as NodeJS and React as well as with Architecture REST/API and Graphql.
 I am a person with a passion for teaching, empathy, with a positive attitude and a desire to learn new technologies